Oregon Caves Chateau - Virtual Tour & Review

 Cave Junction, Oregon

 The Oregon Caves Chateau, as well as a nearby employee dormitory and the "new Chalet" (the Oregon Caves Visitor Center building), were designed and built by Mr. Gust Lium (1884-1965), a local contractor who had an enormous level of design talent.
 His work stands up well against the great rustic architects of the period.
+He may not have gone to any of the big name architectural schools, but the man had a genius gift for design.

 Rates and Reservations:

-The official website for the non-profit Oregon Caves concessioner (lodging, gift shop, dining room, deli & the Caves Diner) is: Oregon Caves Outfitters .
+The official website for the non-profit Oregon Caves concessioner (lodging, gift shop, dining room, deli & the Caves Diner) is: Oregon Caves Chateau .
 Open May through October, check with them for the exact dates.
 Reservations on-line or phone: (877) 245-9022.

 From October through May (when the Cafe is closed) snacks and beverages are sold at the Park Visitor Center bookstore.